nullstyle/mcdev/README.md

 ## Usage

-### Run a package's test everytime one if its .go files change
+### Run a package's test everytime one of its .go files change
 ```
 mcdev-each-change go test {{.Pkg}}
 ```